 Totalizm recognizes many types of moral energy (zwow), in a similar way as physics recognizes many types of physical energy.
-For example, one type of moral energy is generated, when intellects move uphill in moral field (thus this type of zwow is an equivalent to so-called "potential energy" in physics).
-The type of moral energy zwow (E), which is generated during "moral work", is a moral equivalent to the concept of "work" in physics.
+For example, one type of moral energy is generated, when intellects move uphill in the moral field (thus this type of zwow is an equivalent to so-called "potential energy" in physics).
+The type of moral energy (E), which is generated during "moral work", is a moral equivalent to the concept of "work" in physics.
 This moral energy (E) is accumulated in our counter-bodies, when a given intellect moves positive motivations (S) against feelings (F).
-Thus this type of moral energy is described by the equation (1A6): E=FS.
-Moral work should be completed out of the sight of immoral people, as such immoral people add another segment to this equation (1A6), thus transforming it into a more complex equation (2A6).
-The accumulation of moral energy (zwow) in our counter-bodies through the completion of moral work is discussed in subsection A6.
+Thus this type of moral energy is described by the equation (1JF8): E=FS.
+Moral work should be completed out of the sight of immoral people, as such immoral people add another segment to this equation (1JF8), thus transforming it into a more complex equation (2JF8).
+The accumulation of moral energy (zwow) in our counterbodies through the completion of moral work is discussed in subsection JA6.

 - Feelings.
 For totalizm feelings (F) are moral equivalents to "forces" in classical mechanics.
 Similarly as in mechanics forces could be described as "displacements which are obstructed", also in totalizm feelings could be interpreted as "movements that somehow are resisted".
 Feelings are very complex topic, and a comprehensive elaboration of them exceeds the frame of this monograph.
-However, because of the key meaning that feelings have for moral energy zwow, their moral side is quite well explained in subsections A6.8, A7.2, K5.5, M3.6, and M5.
+However, because of the key meaning that feelings have for moral energy (zwow), their moral side is quite well explained in subsections JA6.8, JA7.2, I5.5, JE3.6, and JE5.

-People usually divide feelings into positive and negative, as a criterion of this division assuming the pleasantness they go through, while they experience these feelings.
+People usually divide feelings into positive and negative, for a criterion of this division assuming the pleasantness they go through, while they experience these feelings.
 If the experiencing of a given feeling is pleasant to a person, then the feeling usually is called "positive" one.
 But if the feeling is unpleasant, then it usually is called "negative".
 Unfortunately, for totalizm this division of feelings into "positive" and "negative" is too imprecise, as it does not contain the information about moral consequences that given feelings have.
-For example totalizm discovered, that many negative feelings may cause desirable moral consequences, while many positive feelings may cause undesirable moral consequences.
+For example totalizm discovered, that numerous so-called "negative" feelings may cause desirable moral consequences, while many so-called "positive" feelings may cause undesirable moral consequences.
 Therefore totalizm prefers to divide feelings more unambiguously into "moral" and "immoral" - this subdivision is going to be explained here.